Kings vs. Jazz Prediction & Picks - December 16

 Kings Performance Insights

-- With 116.8 points per game on offense, the Kings rank eighth in the NBA.
-At the other end, they allow 117.1 points per contest, which ranks 22nd in the league.
+- With 116.8 points per game on offense, the Kings are eighth in the NBA.
+Defensively, they allow 117.1 points per contest, which ranks 22nd in the league.

-- The Kings have been piling up assists in 2023-24, ranking fifth-best in the NBA with 27.9 assists per game.
+- The Kings have been one of the top teams in the league when it comes to assists, as they are averaging 27.9 per game (fifth-best in NBA).

-- Sacramento is 14th in the NBA with 13.2 turnovers per game so far this season.
-Meanwhile, it ranks 16th with 13.5 forced turnovers per game.
+- Sacramento is 14th in the NBA with 13.2 turnovers per game this season.
+Meanwhile, it ranks 16th with 13.5 forced turnovers per contest.

-- The Kings are top-five this year in three-point shooting, ranking third-best in the league with 15.1 threes per game.
-Meanwhile, they rank 18th with a 36.3% shooting percentage from beyond the arc.
+- The Kings rank third-best in the NBA by sinking 15.1 three-pointers per game.
+In terms of three-point percentage, they rank 18th in the league at 36.3%.

 Rep your team with officially licensed NBA gear!
 Head to Fanatics to find jerseys, shirts, and much more.